There are thousands of different workouts you could do; how can you choose the right beginner weight training routine?

 - Helps you practice major movement patterns

-Because most programs don’t give you a specific warm-up, I wrote a very fast, very short warm-up for you to use before your workouts.
+Because most beginner weight training routines don’t give you a specific warm-up, I wrote a very fast, very short warm-up for you to use before your workouts.
 It gets you moving, doesn’t take long, and hits the major areas of your body that probably need work.

 Here you go!
 It’s all yours (I also dug up videos of each exercise from around the internet):